xu4-engine/u4/README.md

 At the title screen, a configuration menu can be accessed by pressing 'c'.
 Here, the screen scale, filter, volume and other settings can be modified.
-Note: the game must be restarted for the new settings to take effect.
-These settings are stored in the file $HOME/.xu4rc.
+These settings are stored in the file `$HOME/.config/xu4/xu4rc`.

 xu4 also accepts the following command line options:

+        --filter <string>   Specify display filtering mode.
+                            (point, HQX, xBR-lv2)
-    --fullscreen     Fullscreen mode.
+    -f, --fullscreen        Run in fullscreen mode.
-    -f

-    --filter <str>   Apply a filter on the scaled images.
-The <str>
-                     parameter must be set to one of the following case-sensitive options:
-                         point
-                         2xBi
-                         2xSaI
-                         Scale2x
+    -h, --help              Print this message and quit.

-    --skip-intro     Skip the intro, and go directly into the game.
+    -i, --skip-intro        Skip the intro. and load the last saved game.
-    -i               This option requires the existance of a valid saved game.

-    --profile <str>  Activate a specific save game profile.
-Using this -p <str>         option, you may have multiple saved games at the same time.
+    -m, --module <file>     Specify game module (default is Ultima-IV).
+    -p, --profile <string>  Use another set of settings and save files.
+    -q, --quiet             Disable audio.
+    -s, --scale <int>       Specify display scaling factor (1-5).
+    -v, --verbose           Enable verbose console output.

+### Profiles

+Profiles are stored in the "profiles" sub-directory.
-                      * Use quotation marks around profile names that include spaces.
+Use quotation marks around profile names that include spaces.
-                      * All profiles are stored in the "profiles" sub-directory.
-                      * The active profile name is shown on the introduction map view off the main menu.
+The active profile name is shown on the introduction map view off the main menu.

-    --quiet          Quiet mode - no sound or music.
-    -q

-    --scale <n>      Scale the original graphics by a factor of <n>.
-    -s <n>           Factor <n> must be 1, 2, 3, 4, or 5.

-    --verbose        Verbose output; prints out information useful for -v               trouble-shooting.

 Ultima 4 Documentation